KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 All the Pyro Hilichurls \(including Pyro Axe Mitachurls\) are immune to heating DMG: [evidence 1](https://www.youtube.com/watch?v=7_9180fqy7s), [evidence 2](https://youtu.be/UpBdYWyXpKo)

-Notice the hilichurl takes no burning dmg but still burns any grass it stepped on.
+Notice the hilichurl takes no burning DMG but still burns any grass it stepped on.
 The icon on his head is a burning aura (very much like a freezing aura of Freeze reaction).
-(This video is my experiment about the impact of EM on burning dmg, but it unexpected turn out like that).
+(This video is my experiment about the impact of EM on burning DMG, but it unexpected turn out like that).
 Only this kind of hilichurl have this odd ability was sighted so far.

 ---